Teen discovery and family adventure

 Perched above The Stairway to Heaven, the Hatton Arms pub serves tasty tummy-fillers like smashed avocado sandwiches, soups and handmade pie of the day.
 Also at the top of the locks, Hatton Locks Café offers delicious sandwiches, sausage rolls and homemade cakes, while you watch the world go by.

 Take a walk across fields from the Hatton Arms to Hatton Country World where you’ll find numerous family attractions (3.5miles/5.5km there and back again).
-Work together as a team and pit your wits in the newly opened Hatton Escape Rooms: can you get away with the pirates’ treasure in Mutiny, or get the evidence to nail the Outfit controlling Chicago’s streets in the years of the Prohibition?
+Work together as a team and pit your wits in the Hatton Escape Rooms: can you get away with the pirates’ treasure in Mutiny, or get the evidence to nail the Outfit controlling Chicago’s streets in the years of the Prohibition?
 The clock is ticking…

 Reward yourself with a cornet of scrumptious, locally made ice-cream from the Spinning Jenny restaurant, bar & tea room, before you walk back across the fields.